Top Daytona Beach Golf Courses to Get in the Zone

 Daytona Beach Golf Club (South Course)

-Established in 1921, the South Course dates among the state’s first golf courses and offers a mostly open, relatively flat layout with palm and pine trees lining the stretches.
+Established in 1921, South Course dates among the state’s first golf courses and offers a mostly open, relatively flat layout with palm and pine trees lining the stretches.

 LPGA International (Jones Course)

-Lying west of Daytona Beach, this course was designed by Rees Jones, son of legendary golf course architect Robert Trent Jones, and ranks on Golf Digest’s top public courses in Florida.
+Lying west of Daytona Beach, this course was designed by Rees Jones, son of golf course architect Robert Trent Jones, and ranks on Golf Digest’s top public courses in Florida.

 LPGA International (Hills Course)

-One of Golf Digest’s top 75 public courses in Florida, this companion circuit to the Jones course boasts a different style in contrast.
+One of Golf Digest’s top 75 public courses in Florida, this companion circuit to the Jones course has a different style in contrast.
 This course tests a golfer’s game in a classically Floridian wetlands and pine forested layout.

 The Club at Pelican Bay (North Course)

 This private championship golf course once hosted two Senior PGA Tour events.
-Designed by Bill Amick, the North Course features immaculately maintained greens winding through waterways, loblolly pines, bayberry and white cedars.
+Designed by Bill Amick, North Course features immaculately maintained greens winding through waterways, loblolly pines, bayberry and white cedars.

 Victoria Hills Golf Club